Artichoke and Chicken Chowder is a hearty, satisfying bowl of deliciousness!

 After a fun morning of snowshoeing in the beautiful Colorado mountains, our good friend Wendy Bergen treated us to a scrumptious lunch at her beautiful mountain cabin.
 We had worked up quite an appetite, after trekking several miles in the spring snow.
 Since Wendy doesn’t cook, she served a Chicken and Artichoke Soup she purchased at The Cheesecake Factory, and we all loved it.
 A wonderful combination of flavors, including the addition of red bell pepper, onion, mushrooms and garlic to the artichoke and chicken – all swimming around in a cheesy sauce.
 YUM!
-This Artichoke and Chicken Chowder is my attempt at creating a similar recipe.
+This Creamy Artichoke Soup Recipe is my attempt at creating a similar recipe.

 Here is a shot of our group and the fabulous scenery that surrounded us that morning: